Ilija Ristanić

-Ilija Ristanić (born 11 February 1986) is a Bosnian-Herzegovinian retired football midfielder.
+Ilija Ristanić (born 11 February 1986) is a Bosnian-Herzegovinian former professional footballer who played as a midfielder.

 Club career

 Born in Brčko, SR Bosnia and Herzegovina, he started his career in 2004 playing with Belgrade's FK BASK, before moving, in January 2005, to play with HNK Orašje.
 In January 2008, he was transferred to Serbian First League club FK Rad where he played the rest of the season.
 In summer 2008, he was loaned to Premier League of Bosnia and Herzegovina club FK Modriča.
 Between January and June 2010 he played once more in Serbia, this time with FK Napredak Kruševac in the Serbian SuperLiga.
 In summer 2010 he returned to Bosnia signing with FK Sloboda Tuzla in the Premier League, but in the winter break he moved to his former club HNK Orašje.
-In the winter break of the 2010-11 season, he joined Bosnian Premier League side NK Zvijezda Gradačac.
+In the winter break of the 2010–11 season, he joined Bosnian Premier League side NK Zvijezda Gradačac.

 International career

 Since 2007, he was part of the Bosnia and Herzegovina national under-21 football team.